Glenelg Oval: History

-Glenelg Oval saw the highest ever score kicked by any team in SANFL history when Glenelg defeated Central District 49.23 (317) to 11.13 (79) in Round 18 of the 1975 SANFL season.
-The 228 point winning margin was also at the time an SANFL record.
-Tigers champion Full-forward D.K.
+Glenelg Oval saw the highest score kicked by any team in SANFL history when Glenelg defeated Central District 49.23 (317) to 11.13 (79) in round 18 of the 1975 SANFL season.
+The 228-point winning margin was an SANFL record at the time.
+Tigers champion full-forward D.K.
 "Fred" Phillis, a Magarey Medal winner for the Bays in 1969, kicked a Glenelg club record 18 goals in the match.
 Other stars for Glenelg on that famous day included Graham Cornes, Peter Carey, Peter Marker and John McFarlane.
-Late in the last quarter McFarlane, who had kicked almost 10 goals for the game, had a shot on goal that would have been the Tigers 50th.
-The ball hit the post though and was recorded as a point (in Australian Rues Football, if a kicked ball hits the goal posts, even if it then bounces through the goals untouched by any player or bounces back into play, the ball is dead and a point is automatically awarded to the attacking team).
+Late in the last quarter, McFarlane, who had kicked almost 10 goals for the game, had a shot on goal that would have been the Tigers 50th.
+The ball hit the post though and was recorded as a point (in Australian football, if a kicked ball hits the goal posts, even if it then bounces through the goals untouched by any player or bounces back into play, the ball is dead and a point is awarded to the attacking team).

-In 2009 the oval was renamed to Gliderol Stadium @ Glenelg as part of a sponsorship arrangement between the football club and its major sponsor, Gliderol Garage Doors.
-Previously the ground was named "Challenge Recruitment Oval" under sponsorship with employment agency Challenge Recruitment.
+In 2009, the oval was renamed to Gliderol Stadium @ Glenelg as part of a sponsorship arrangement between the football club and its major sponsor, Gliderol Garage Doors.
+Previously, the ground was named Challenge Recruitment Oval under sponsorship with employment agency Challenge Recruitment.

 On 28 December 2016, Adelaide was hit by wild storms with heavy rain and high winds.
 The winds caused damage to Glenelg Oval with the roof of the HY Sparkes Stand blown off into the oval's car park.

-On 1 November 2018, Glenelg Oval was renamed to "ACH Group Stadium" as part of a partnership between the football club and co-tenant ACH Group.
+On 1 November 2018, Glenelg Oval was renamed ACH Group Stadium as part of a partnership between the football club and co-tenant ACH Group.
+In November 2022, the oval was renamed Stratarama Stadium as part of a new sponsorship deal for the 2023 season and beyond.

 Glenelg Oval hosted the highest ever partnership in Sheffield Shield cricket on 1 November 2020, with Victorian openers Will Pucovski and Marcus Harris combining for 486 runs for the first-wicket stand in a match between South Australia and Victoria.